Beginner's guide to Multimodal AI Models in 2025. AI processing text, images, audio.

 What Competitors Aren’t Telling You About Multimodal AI

-After analyzing dozens of articles about multimodal AI models, I’ve discovered several crucial gaps that leave beginners confused and unable to actually implement this technology.
+After analyzing dozens of articles, I’ve discovered crucial gaps that leave beginners confused.
 Here’s what everyone else is missing:

 The Hidden Costs Nobody Mentions

-Most guides paint a rosy picture of multimodal AI without addressing the elephant in the room: the actual costs of implementation.
+Most guides ignore the actual costs of implementation.
 While models like CLIP are open-source, running them effectively requires:

-• API pricing traps: GPT-4o charges $5 per million input tokens for text, but image inputs cost significantly more—up to 20x depending on resolution
+• API pricing traps: GPT-4o charges for text and images, with image inputs costing significantly more based on resolution.

-• Storage requirements: Multimodal datasets can easily exceed 100GB for even simple projects
+• Storage requirements: Multimodal datasets can easily exceed 100GB for simple projects.

-• Hidden training costs: Fine-tuning a multimodal model can cost $500-$5,000 in cloud computing fees
+• Hidden training costs: Fine-tuning a model can cost $500-$5,000 in cloud computing fees on platforms like AWS SageMaker.

 The Privacy Nightmare No One Discusses

-When you upload an image with text to a multimodal AI service, you’re not just sharing one piece of data—you’re potentially exposing:
+When you upload an image with text to a multimodal AI service, you’re potentially exposing:

 • Metadata from images (location, device info, timestamps)